UBC-iGEM/internal-wiki-2023-24/src/human-practices/sustainability/sustainability.md

 ## Goals and non-goals
 ### Goals
-- To continue exploring the intersection of synthetic biology with the SDGs.
+- To continue exploring the intersection of synthetic biology with the SDGs
 - Enrich the audience’s understanding and appreciation for the field’s potential to impact global sustainability positively
 - To cultivate meaning connections
 - To gain valuable relationships with influential Health Professionals
 - To establish a network of recurring and new guests who can contribute valuable insights to the podcast

 ### Non-Goals
-- To venture into discussions that do not have a clear link to these areas.
+- To venture into discussions that do not have a clear link to these areas
 - Increasing viewership and using it for funding purposes

 ## Plan